Live Update · Sunday May 24 · Actuals In

 Chand Mera Dil — Dharma's Stripped-Down Romance Bet.

-Ananya Panday and Lakshya headline Vivek Soni's Chand Mera Dil, a Dharma Productions romantic drama that arrives Friday with a ticketing strategy more reminiscent of a regional indie than a Karan Johar tentpole.
-Tickets before 5 PM are priced at ₹149 flat; evening shows at ₹199.
-Advance booking sold ~9,000 tickets across PVR Inox + Cinepolis + Miraj by Wednesday evening, putting Pinkvilla's opening-day projection at ₹4–5 Cr nett — modest by Dharma standards, but defensible for a film with no major star anchor.
+Ananya Panday and Lakshya headline Vivek Soni's Chand Mera Dil, a Dharma Productions romantic drama that arrived Friday with a ticketing strategy more reminiscent of a regional indie than a Karan Johar tentpole.
+Tickets before 5 PM were priced at ₹149 flat; evening shows at ₹199.
+Advance booking sold ~9,000 tickets across PVR Inox + Cinepolis + Miraj by Wednesday evening, with Pinkvilla's opening-day projection at ₹4–5 Cr nett.
+Actual D1 landed at ₹3.00 Cr — below the bear case.
+Saturday recovered 21.7% to ₹3.65 Cr; Sunday est ₹4.20 Cr.
+3-day weekend ₹10.85 Cr India nett — below our base range, defensible given the no-star setup, but not a recovery story yet.

 The Dharma Scale Construct: This Isn't the Old Karan Johar Playbook.